ramp-eu/Central_Sensing_and_Perception/doc/docs/index.md

 ## Project layout

+    test/                                # The folder with testing files for sending the data with firos docker_compose_files/      		 # The files for testing docker containers Central_SP_docker/           # The files for testing Central SP docker container docker-compose.yml       # The docker-compose file for starting the Central SP container annotations.ini          # The file with annotation coordinates CHEMI.yaml          	 # The file with map parameters (resolution) map.png                  # The map file
-    test/                                # The folder with testing files for sending the data with firos config_files/                    # The configuration files with firos json entities Central_SP_computer/		 # The configuration files for Central_SP_computer that receives the map updates and calculates the topology config.json		         # Change IP and interface for the Central_SP_computer
+    			topology.launch          # The launch file where you can set the size of the node (grid cell) config_files/                    # The configuration files with firos json entities Central_SP_computer/		 # The configuration files for Central_SP_computer that receives the map updates and calculates the topology config.json		         # Change IP and interface for the Central_SP_computer